-Any member of an overview and scrutiny committee or sub-committee shall be entitled to give notice to the Proper Officer that they wish an item relevant to the functions of the committee or sub-committee to be included on the agenda for the next available meeting of the committee or sub-committee.
-On receipt of such a request the Proper Officer will ensure that it is included on the next available agenda.
+Any member of an overview and scrutiny committee or sub-committee shall be entitled to give notice to the Proper Officer that he/she wishes an item relevant to the functions of the committee or sub-committee to be included on the agenda for the next available meeting of the committee or sub-committee.
+On receipt of such a request the proper officer will ensure that it is included on the next available agenda.